 Fees and packages

-Daytime shifts last a minimum of 3 hours and are billed at a sliding rate (see below).
+Daytime shifts last a minimum of 3 hours, 1-5 times a week.

-My hourly rate for these services is between $30-45 depending on how many hours of support are booked in advance.
+My hourly rate for these services ranges between $35-50 depending on how many hours of support are booked in advance:

 Birth services are currently on hold.
 Please feel free to reach out for a list of resources, other doulas, and/or postpartum services.